|

 Corals may grow as little as 1/4 inch per year and are

 prone to damage by anchors, swimmers, and divers.
-Please take care to avoid touching
+Take care to avoid touching

-razor-sharp skeleton, allowing infection or algae to take hold and potentially kill the
+razor-sharp skeleton, allowing infection or algae to take hold, weakening and potentially killing the

-entire colony.
-I t is illegal to collect live corals or "live rock" at any
+colony.
+Since December 1998 it has been illegal to collect live corals or "live rock" at any